 My research has been funded by a wide range of funders, including a Wellcome Senior Clinical Fellowship in Science and an NIHR Clinician Scientist fellowship.

+At LSHTM, I am co-Medical Director.
 I am co-Director for Health Data Research UK London, having previously been Associate Director (www.hdruk.ac.uk).
 I co-founded and co-Chair the REporting of studies Conducted using Observational Routinely collected Data (RECORD) initiative (www.record-statement.org).
 I also on the Steering committee of the Electronic Health Records group (https://www.lshtm.ac.uk/research/centres-projects-groups/electronic-hea…) at LSHTM.
+I am Honorary Secretary on the Executive Committee of the Association of Physicians of Great Britain and Ireland and lead a new initiative to increase diversity in translational research, the Women of the AoP initiative.
 I am former Chair of the European Dermatoepidemiology Network Steering committee (www.orgs.dermis.net/eden).

 Affiliations